techthevote/techthevote.github.io/index.md

     <div class="gallery-text">
       <h2>Facebook</h2>
       Facebook launched a homepage promotion to encourage people to confirm they were registered to vote.
-They linked to ___ for registration and encourage social sharing
+They linked to <a href="vote.usa.gov">http://vote.usa.gov/</a> for registration and encourage social sharing with a "registered to vote" status. <a href="http://www.sfchronicle.com/politics/article/Facebook-drives-big-spike-in-California-voter-9458921.php" target="_blank">SF Chronicle</a>
+      reported that California saw a 13X jump in voter registrations on the day of this Facebook promotion.
     </div>
   </div>